flang-msft/azure-docs-sdk-python/docs-ref-services/preview/mgmt-elastic-readme.md

 ---
 title:
-keywords: Azure, python, SDK, API, azure-mgmt-elastic,
+keywords: Azure, python, SDK, API, azure-mgmt-elastic, elastic
-author: ramya-rao-a
+author: mayurid
-ms.author: ramyar
+ms.author: mayurid
-ms.date: 05/10/2021
+ms.date: 12/24/2021
 ms.topic: reference
 ms.prod: azure
 ms.technology: azure
 ms.devlang: python
-ms.service:
+ms.service: elastic
 ---
 # Microsoft Azure SDK for Python

 This is the Microsoft Azure Elastic Management Client Library.
-This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
+This package has been tested with Python 2.7, 3.6+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).